clburlison/clburlison.com/_posts/2014-07-28-bash-if-then-cheat-sheet.md

 		this is an unsafe practice.
 Always quote a tested string.
 [1]
 {% endhighlight %}

+#Examples

+To check if a directory exists in a shell script you can use the following:

+{% highlight bash %}
+if [ -d "$DIRECTORY" ]; then
+  # Control will enter here if $DIRECTORY exists.
+fi
+{% endhighlight %}

+Or to check if a directory doesn't exist:

+{% highlight bash %}
+if [ ! -d "$DIRECTORY" ]; then
+  # Control will enter here if $DIRECTORY doesn't exist.
+fi
+{% endhighlight %}

+#Credit
 Special Thanks to the The Linux Documentation Project for outlining the information in such a usable format.
 They also include great examples on their website.

 ---